kaczorski/Custom-Quests-Outcasts/README.md

 - [x] playtest!
 - [x] CQF major update: rework Wallbreaker assignement (cut out hediff.comp);
 - [x] add message when walls destroyed, avoid spam by sending messages to a devtrap that selfdrestructs after first signal;
 - [ ] look into creating map variants and blacklisting biomes.
 At the moment: cold biomes > no heating inside.
 Heating inside > stupid in tropical.
 BUT the dialog!
+Crap.
+No campfire inside, but wooden stuff in tropical, for the sake of learning new feature;
 - [ ] add berserk as a consequence when dreamerDreams and walls deconstructed (signal from interaction)?
 - [ ] write another dialog!